TsukiKazo/TsukiKazo/README.md

 ## 👋 About Me

-- 💻 Full Stack Jr Developer focused on practical solutions, automation tools, and system integrations.
-- 🛠️ Currently working on desktop tools, backend utilities, and real-world technical projects.
+- 💻 Computer Science Student (1 / 5).
-- 📚 Continuously learning more about Java, Python, C#, machine learning, and software development.
+- 📚 Continuously learning Python, machine learning, and software development.
-- 🤝 Open to building useful tools, automation workflows, and scalable development solutions.
+- 🤝 Open to learn Anything.
 - 🌍 Based in Brazil.

 ---